Typical Summer Schedule:

-Students will receive instruction in biology, chemistry, and\or physics.
-The classroom strategy for presenting materials will consist of a mixture of demonstrations, hands-on lab activities and lectures.
+Students will receive instruction in biology, chemistry, and/or physics.
+The classroom strategy for presenting materials will consist of a mixture of demonstrations, hands-on lab activities, and lectures.
 Lectures will be presented to the entire group; labs will require partnerships of two.
 The students will take related field trips to the MSU Planetarium, MSU Cyclotron, Detroit Science Museum, and Michigan Biotechnology Institute.

-The goal of this course is to expose students to information about self, occupations, and projections of labor market trends, so that they can develop the skills necessary to make career decisions.
+The goal of this course is to expose students to information about their self, occupations, and projections of labor market trends, so that they can develop the skills necessary to make career decisions.